+Actuarial cost method Entry age normal

+Amortization method Level percentage of payroll, closed

+Remaining amortization period N/A

+Asset valuation method 10 year smoothed market; 12% soft corridor

+Inflation 2.50%

-Actuarial cost method Entry age normal Amortization method Level percentage of payroll, closed Remaining amortization period N/A Asset valuation method 10 year smoothed market; 12% soft corridor Inflation 2.50% Salary increases 3.50% to 11.50% including inflation Investment rate of return 6.75% Retirement age Experience-based table of rates that are specific to the City's plan of benefits.
-Last updated for the 2019 valuation pursuant to an experience study of the period 2014 - 2018 Mortality Post-retirement: 2019 Municipal Retirees of Texas Mortality Tables.
-The rates are projected on a fully generational basis with scale UMP.
-Pre-retirement: PUB(10) mortality tables, with the Public Safety table used for males and the General Employee table used for females.
-The rates are projected on a fully generational basis with scale UMP.
-Other Information: Notes There were no benefit changes during the year.
+Salary increases 3.60% to 11.85% including inflation

+Investment rate of return 6.75%

+Retirement age Experience-based table of rates that vary by age.
+Last updated for the 2023 valuation pursuant to an experience study of the period ending 2022.

+Mortality Post-retirement: 2019 Municipal Retirees of Texas Mortality Tables.
+Male rates are multiplied by 103% and female rates are multiplied by 105%.
+The rates are projected on a fully generational basis by the most recent Scale MP-2021 (with immediate convergence).
+Pre-retirement: PUB(10) mortality tables, with the 110% of the Public Safety table used for males and the 100% of the General Employee table used for females.
+The rates are projected on a fully generational basis by the most recent Scale MP-2021 (with immediate convergence).

+Other Information:

+Notes Increased city matching ratio from 1.5 - 1 to 2 - 1.

+Increased statutory max to 12.50% due to plan changes.